tapashsutradhar/tapashsutradhar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi, My name is Tapash Sutradhar.
 I was born and brought up in Alipurduar, WB, India, and went to school at Mc.
 William, Alipurduar, a passionate tech enthusiast and learner.
 I hold a bachelor’s degree in engineering from BITM, WB, which has equipped me with a strong technical foundation and problem-solving skills.
-My deep fascination with technology, gadgets, and cars drives my curiosity and inspires me to innovate and contribute meaningfully to the field of engineering.
+My deep fascination with techn and gadgets drives my curiosity and inspires me to innovate and contribute meaningfully to the field of engineering.

 Beyond technology, I have a keen interest in politics, which keeps me engaged with global affairs and helps me understand the societal impact of innovation.
 I am a tech nerd and a political geek at heart, always eager to explore new ideas and their broader implications.